metamaden/jekyll-now/about.md

 permalink: /about/
 ---

 Greetings!
 My name is Sean Maden, I am a Computational Biology Ph.D student at Oregion Health & Science University in Portland, OR.
-I work in Dr. Abhinav Nellore's Lab, in affiliate with PDXGx and Dr. Reid Thompson's Lab.
+I work in Dr. Abhinav Nellore's Lab, in affiliation with PDXGx and Dr. Reid Thompson's Lab.
 I am a researcher and scholar of bioinformatics, epigenetics, and integrative computational oncology.

 ### Programming and Research Background